EnricLiu/Do-Not-Piss-Off/README.md

 # Do-Not-Piss-Off
-"Temperature" Detecting System for Gamers
+A "Temperature" Detecting System for Gamers